harrowrnz/rpcats/rp_uv_tutorial_with_git_notes.md

    bb3ca6f..718dfab  initial_base_project_updates -> initial_base_project_updates
 ```

-#### Merge Feature to main (See Note)
+### Merge Feature to main (See Note)

+> :information_source: **Note**:
-> **Note**: I think you should do a pull request in GitHub to merge a feature to main, doing it this way somewhat breaks the model if you had multiple people working on the repo.
+> I think you should do a pull request in GitHub to merge a feature to main.
+Doing it this way somewhat breaks the model if you had multiple people working on the repo.
+>
+> ChatGPT has provided me some suggestions for the GitHub config, as well as local git hook setup to stop merges to main locally.

+- [ ]  :memo: **TODO**: Add suggested github and git local hook suggestions

 Change into to main branch